The Ummah Card: Messed-up Pakistan Series 4

 For a week, Gaza has been the lead story on all TV channels and newspaper front pages around the world.

-There are citizen demonstrations in the UK, US and elsewhere (where there is significant population of Palestinian origin) asking their governments to pressurise Israel to stop these attacks.
+There are citizen demonstrations in the UK, the US and elsewhere (where there is significant population of Palestinian origin) asking their governments to pressurise Israel to stop these attacks.

 Israeli Prime Minister has refused that Israel will budge under pressure, and there’s now a UN attempt for ceasefire.